uschpc/webportal-netlify-gatsby/src/user-guides/data-management/storage-file-systems.md

 The `myquota` command is also useful if you forget where your directories are located.

-For more information on data management, see the [Data Management user guides](/user-information/user-guides/data-management).
+For more information on data management, see the [Data Management and Data Transfer user guides](/user-information/user-guides/data-management).